 Being the world’s most populous country, China also has some of the world’s most populated cities: Shanghai, a popular tourist destination, has over 20 million inhabitants, whilst Beijing, another tourist magnet, isn’t far behind.
 For such a huge country though, China has a relatively small coastline, so you might not think of it as a destination for cruising.
 However, river cruising, either on the Yangtze, with its towering gorges, or the Li, with its mountains and spectacular caves, is one of the most popular ways to see the country.
 Many visitors also choose to add land tours to visit other ancient must-sees, including the Great Wall and Forbidden City at Beijing, the Terracotta Army at Xi’an and, of course, the Giant Pandas in Chengdu.

 Modern China proves just as fascinating - the hustle and bustle of their sprawling cities teeming with life and excitement.
-Shanghai is China’s, and indeed, the world’s largest city and it is a true metropolis that has embraced modernity to the fullest.
-Sample the wide variety of shopping outlets, taste the delicious local delicacies or simply sit and admire the pace that the world moves in Shanghai.
+Shanghai is China’s, and indeed the world’s largest city and it is a true metropolis that has embraced modernity to the fullest.
+Sample the wide variety of shopping outlets, taste the delicious local delicacies or simply sit and admire the pace that the world moves at Shanghai.
 It is filled with an infectious energy that will make you wish that you had even more time to explore this incredibly progressive and cosmopolitan city.

-Whichever element captures your imagination, you can bet that you’ll want to see more of China, but will cherish new lifelong memories.
+Whichever element captures your imagination, you can bet that you’ll want to see more of China but will cherish new lifelong memories.